 ClimateCheck Risk Ratings measure the risk posed by a hazard on a 1-100 scale, using historical conditions and projected scenarios through 2050.
 Climate change has complex, interacting local and large-scale effects that impact everyone on Earth, and a low risk rating does not mean no exposure to impacts from that hazard.
 See how we measure risk.

-Of the top cities in Vermont, the city with the highest overall risk is Burlington.
+Of these top cities in Vermont, the city with the highest overall risk is Burlington.
 The city with the lowest overall risk is Montpelier.

-Among the lower 48 states, Vermont's highest ranking is #2 for storm risk.
+Among the lower 48 states, Vermont's highest ranking is #4 for flood risk.